The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Introduction

 The solution of the Kervaire invariant one problem gives us a motivating slogan: \begin{slogan} The homotopy groups of the fixed points of \(\MUG\) as \(|G|\) grows are increasingly good approximations to the stable homotopy groups of spheres. \end{slogan}

-To explain the slogan some, we unpack some of the algebraic geometry around \(\MUG\) when $G = C_{2^n}$.
+To explain the slogan, we unpack some of the algebraic geometry around \(\MUG\) when $G = C_{2^n}$.
 The spectrum underlying \(\MUG\) is the smash product of \(2^{n-1}\)-copies of \(\MU\), and so the underlying homotopy ring co-represents the functor which associates to a (graded) commutative ring a formal group law and a sequence of \((2^{n-1}-1)\) isomorphisms:

 The underlying homotopy ring has an action of \(C_{2^n}\), and by canonically enlarging our moduli problem, we can record this as well.
-We extend our sequence of isomorphisms by one final isomorphism from the final formal group law back to the first, composing the inverses to the isomorphism already given with the formal inversion.
-This gives us our moduli problem: maps from the underlying homotopy of \(\MU^{(\!(C_{2^n})\!)}\) to a graded commutative \(C_{2^n}\)-equivariant ring \(R\) are given by a formal group law \(F\) together with isomorphisms
+We extend our sequence of isomorphisms by one final isomorphism from the final formal group law back to the first, composing the inverses to the isomorphisms already given with the formal inversion.
+This gives us our moduli problem: a map from the underlying homotopy of \(\MU^{(\!(C_{2^n})\!)}\) to a graded commutative \(C_{2^n}\)-equivariant ring \(R\) is given by a formal group law \(F\) together with isomorphisms

 such that the composite of all of the \(f_{i}\) is the formal inversion on \(F\).